z331281772/mcphub/README.md

 A hub server for MCP servers.

-## Usage
+## Configuration

-1. Create a configuration file named `mcp_settings.json` with your MCP server settings:
+MCP Hub allows you to configure multiple MCP servers.
+You can add as many stdio/sse MCP servers as you want.

+The configuration file should be named `mcp_settings.json` and placed in the root directory of the project.

 ```json
 {